nrkn/create-bitmap-font/README.md

   const text = codes.map( c => String.fromCharCode( c ) ).join( '' )

+  // returns a canvas
   const roundTrip = draw( text )

+  // turn it into a PNG
   const roundPng = roundTrip.toBuffer('image/png')

-  await writeFile( 'test-round.png', roundPng )
+  // should be the same as the pngBuffer created by createBitmapFont await writeFile( 'test-round.png', roundPng )

   // now write some arbitrary text